open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The "offer" method MAY accept a filtered subset of `Attributes` which diverge from the timeseries the reservoir is associated with.
-This MUST be clearly documented in the API interface and the reservoir MUST be given the `Attributes` associated with its timeseries point either at construction or in the "collect" method.
+This MUST be clearly documented in the API interface and the reservoir MUST be given the `Attributes` associated with its timeseries point either at construction so that additonal sampling performed by the reservoir has access to all attributes in the "offer" method.
 SDK authors are encouraged to benchmark whether this option works best for their implementation.